drewcsillag/pocket_notebook/README.md

 The format of the yaml files is:
 ```
-yearly:  # for legacy historical reasons, and I've not gotten around to fixing it
 DATESPEC: your text for the thing
 ```

 The software isn't smart about the text.
 That is, it won't truncate it if it's